williamouyang/okta.github.io/docs/resources/groups.md

 Updates an Okta group's profile.

-*Note: Only profiles for Okta groups can be modified.*
+> Only profiles for Okta groups can be modified.

 ##### Request Parameters